Poppys Wild Kitchen

 Instructions

-• Stir flax meal and 3 TB of water together in bowl of a stand mixer.
+• Whisk 1 TB flaxseed meal and 3 TB water together in a small bowl.
 Let sit while preparing other ingredients.

-• Add lukewarm water to a small bowl and stir in coconut sugar.
-Sprinkle yeast on top and let bloom several minutes.
+• Add ½ cup lukewarm water to the stand mixer bowl and stir in 2 TB coconut palm sugar.
+Sprinkle 2 tsp. active dry bread yeast on top and let bloom for several minutes.

-• Add the yeast and water once it's bloomed to flax mixture in bowl.
-Add mashed potatoes, salt, and plant-based butter.
-Beat briefly with whisk attachment to blend.
+• Add the thickened flax egg to the yeast and water mixture once it's bloomed. bowl.
+Add ¾ cup cold leftover mashed potatoes, 1 tsp. sea salt, and 2 TB softened plant-based butter Beat briefly with a whisk attachment to blend.

 • Remove whisk attachment from mixer.
 Add all the flour.
 Stir flour in with a spoon until mostly absorbed.
 Attach a dough hook to mixer.
 Begin kneading dough on medium speed.
 If you have a Kitchen Aide mixer use the "4" setting.